lhr-solar/StarterProjects/Firmware-Debug/README.md

 The Hardware Abstraction Layer is a library of code that we use to interface with different peripherals, provided to us by STMicroelectronics (the same company that makes our microcontrollers).

+### What's an RTOS?

+An RTOS, or Real-Time Operating System, is a library of code that acts as a scheduler.
+On our boards, we often have to run several tasks periodically, but we only have one microcontroller (one core) to run the code, so having an RTOS enables us to schedule these tasks to run at specific intervals in "parallel".

 ### What's a BSP?

 The BSP is a library we've developed on top of the HAL to facilitate interrupt and queue-based transactions of data.
-If the HAL lets you transmit one byte at a time, the BSP lets you queue up transmits to be sent by a interrupt.
+If the HAL lets you transmit one byte at a time, the BSP lets you queue up transmits to be sent by a background interrupt loop.
+It integrates cleanly into our RTOS and allows for deferred sends/receives of data.

 ### What's a STM32CubeMX?